MScottBlake/mscottblake.github.io/_posts/2025-10-14-terraform-101-getting-started.md

   }
   ```

-> [!CAUTION]
-> It is recommended that you do not enter secret values here.
+> ⚠️ It is recommended that you do not enter secret values here.
 We will fix this in the next post when we talk about variables.

 Alternatively, you can set environment variables for `AXM_CLIENT_ID`, `AXM_KEY_ID`, `AXM_PRIVATE_KEY`, and `AXM_SCOPE`.
 Any value that is set in those environment variables can be omitted from the `provider` block.
 You can even define it with no values if everything is being set by environment variable.